onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="project-permissions"></a>Project permissions

 Add project collaborators, type the username of the collaborator to invite them to view or contribute to a project.
 Then, give them permissions that will grant them access to the project.
-A collaborator can have Read Only, Owner, Data Entry, Manager or Editor permissions.
+A collaborator can have Admin, Can View (Read Only), Can Submit, and Can Edit permissions.

-##### <a name="project-submission-options"></a>Project submission options

-Submissions to forms in a project can either be **Secure** or **Open**.
-For Secure, data submission is limited to project collaborators with permissions while for Open submissions anyone can access and submit data to forms.

 ##### <a name="adding-forms"></a>Adding forms